Toma-Jin Morikawa-Fouquet

 Associated with the Nissan Institute of Japanese Studies and the Centre for Intellectual History, Oxford.

-I transferred to Amherst College in the U.S.A. for my bachelor’s with a fully funded Niijima Scholarship, and my undergraduate honours thesis was supported by the Gregory S. Call Undergraduate Research Fellowship.
+I transferred to Amherst College in the U.S.A. for my bachelor’s with a fully funded Niijima Scholarship, and my undergraduate honours thesis on international relations theory was supported by the Gregory S. Call Undergraduate Research Fellowship.
 Before transferring to Amherst, I spent 3.5 years enrolled at Doshisha University in Kyoto, Japan, where I was awarded an Undergraduate Award for Distinction in 2018.
 For one of those years, I studied at the University of California at Berkeley under an exchange study abroad program, which was partially funded by the Gyomu Super Japan Dream Foundation Scholarship.

 My graduate studies have also been supported by a Rufus B. Kellogg University Fellowship from Amherst College (2021–2024), where I delivered the 2024 Kellogg Lecture.